okta/okta.github.io/_source/_posts/2018-02-13-secure-spring-microservices-with-oauth.md

 }
 ```

-Modify `app.component.html` to add a placeholder for the widget and a section to show the user’s name and a logout button.
+Modify `app.component.html` to add a placeholder for the widget and a section to show the user's name and a logout button.

 {% raw %}
 ```html